M6 tractor

-The M6 High-Speed Tractor was an artillery tractor used by the US Army during World War II.
+The M6 high-speed tractor was an artillery tractor used by the US Army during World War II.

 Manufactured by Allis-Chalmers, it was used to tow heavy artillery pieces, such as the 8-inch Gun M1 and 240 mm howitzer M1.

 Its G-number was (G-184).

 Development

 Although in the late 1930s the US Army lacked a clear mechanization policy, the success of the "blitzkrieg" in 1939-40 highlighted the need of motorized vehicles for both tactical and strategic maneuver, which meant that towed artillery would need to move at a speed comparable to that of the armored fighting vehicles.

-To achieve this, a series of “high speed tractors” was planned, which would tow the different artillery pieces existing (or planned) in the US Army inventory.
-The “high” speed was considered in comparison with horse-drawn artillery rather than that obtainable with wheeled prime movers or ballast tractors.
+To achieve this, a series of high-speed tractor was planned, which would tow the different artillery pieces existing (or planned) in the US Army inventory.
+The "high" speed was considered in comparison with horse-drawn artillery rather than that obtainable with wheeled prime movers or ballast tractors.
 The models considered in the series included: 7 ton, 13 ton, 18 ton, and 38 ton.

-Intended to tow heavy artillery pieces as the 240 mm howitzer M1 and the 8-inch Gun M1, the M6 artillery tractor was larger and heavier than the M4 Artillery Tractor, although they had a similar layout.
+Intended to tow heavy artillery pieces such as the 240 mm howitzer M1 and the 8-inch Gun M1, the M6 tractor was larger and heavier than the M4 tractor, although they had a similar layout.
 The main differences between both were in the following areas: